Independent educational tool. Not affiliated with any school or university. Grade scales vary by institution.

 Presentation15%

-Your syllabus determines which type of weighting to use.
-Category weighting means all assignments within a type share a single weight.
-If homework is worth 20% and you have 10 homework assignments, each homework is effectively worth 2% of your final grade (20% / 10).
-All 10 homeworks are averaged first, then the average counts as the 20%.
+Your syllabus uses one of two systems.
+Category weighting groups assignments under a single weight: if homework is worth 20% across 10 assignments, each individual homework is effectively 2% of your grade.
+The 10 homeworks are averaged first, then that average counts as 20%.

 How do I calculate my weighted grade?+